bazilinskyy/coupled-sim/README.md

 ```
 **The second step is to log the data.** The data logging is done in the *WorldLogging.cs* script in the *LogFrame* function.

-**3.** The *distance* variable is part of the vehicle prefab, thus within the *LogFrame* function we move to the part where data from the avatar prefabs are logged.
+**3.** The *distance* variable is part of the vehicle prefab, thus within the *LogFrame* function, we move to the part where data from the avatar prefabs are logged.
 ```
 foreach (var driver in _driverBuffer)
 ```
-**4.** Right under the foreach statement there are 3 lines of code which log the position, the rotation and the car blinker stater of the vehicle.
+**4.** Right under 'foreach' statement there are 3 lines of code that log the position, the rotation and the car blinker stater of the vehicle.
 I want to log the distance variable right after the car blinker state.
 Thus, right under the car blinker state line is where I put the code to log the distance data.
-Code to check varjo gaze status.
-To only log the gaze data when the eye-calibration has been done.
+Code to check Varjo gaze status.
+To only log the gaze data when the eye calibration has been done.
 Log arbitrary value when the gaze status is INVALID.
 ```
 float distance;
 if (VarjoPlugin.GetGaze().status == VarjoPlugin.GazeStatus.VALID)